EtienneMaire37/HorizonOS-v5/README.md

 make run
 ```

-The horizonos.iso file will be generated in the repository's root
+The horizonos.iso file will be generated in the repository's root.

 This will:
 1. Build the kernel ISO